 356. Second Corinthians.
 A careful study of the text, with commentary prepared by the student on certain portions.
-Elective, two hours, winter semester, 1947-1948.
-Professor Harrison.
-Taught by Professor Bennetch, winter semester, 1945-1946.
+Elective, two hours, spring semester, 1948.
+Professor Harrison or Professor Bennetch.

 357. General Epistles.
-Reading and exegesis of James, 1 Peter, the Epistles of John, Jude.
-Elective, two hours, fall semester, 1946.
+Reading and excgesis of James, 1 Peter, the Epistles of John, Jude.
+Elective, two hours, fall semester, 1948-1949.
 Professor Harrison.

 358. Pastoral Epistles.
 Exegesis of 1, 2 Timothy and Titus.
 Elective, two hours, fall semester, 1947.
-Protessor Harrison,
+Professor Harrison.

-359. Advanced Greek Grammar.
+359, 360.
+Advanced Greek Grammar.
 A Seminar using A. T. Robertson's A Grammar of the Greek New Testament in the Light of Historical Research.
 Prerequisite, two years of Greek.
-Flexible as to credit, winter, 1945-1946.
+Two hours both semesters.
 Professor Siegel.

 360. Rapid Greek Reading.
 Reading of the Gospels of Matthew and Luke, and 2 Corinthians, Galatians, 1 and 2 Thessalonians, James, 1 and 2 Peter, Jude, Philemon, 1 and 2 Timothy, Titus, and Revelation.
 Two years of New Testament Greek required as prerequisite.
 Elective two hours, both semesters.
+Not more than two hours credit can be taken toward degree.
 Professor Siegel.

 361. Background of the Gospels.
 A survey of the history, institutions and literature of the period between the Testaments.
-Elective, two hours, spring semester, 1946 and 1948.
+Elective, two hours, spring semester, 1948.
 Professor Harrison.

 362. Patristics.
 Reading of selected portions of the Greek Fathers in the original.
-Elective, two hours, fall semester, 1946-1947.
+Elective, two hours, fall semester, 1948-1949.
 Professor Harrison.

 363. Philology of New Testament Greek.
 This is basically a study of the fundamental elements of the Koine, with references to classical and modern Greek, and with such help as may be had from references to the New Testament in German, Latin, and the Romance languages.
 Admission by consent of the professor.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours.
 Professor Spangler.

 364. Highlights of the Greatest Life.
 An interpretation of the leading events in the life of Christ.
 Elective, two hours, fall semester, 1947.
-Professor of the historical problems.
-Elective, two hours, spring semester, 1946.
 Professor Harrison.